Nabeel-javaid/StealthAI/README.md

    python main.py
    ```

-2. When in a screen sharing session, press Ctrl+Shift+A (default shortcut) to toggle the assistant window.
+2. When in a screen sharing session, press Ctrl+Alt+C (default shortcut) to toggle the assistant window.

 3. Enter your coding problem or paste interview question text.